Tilghman Island, Maryland

-Tilghman Island, about 3 miles long, is separated from the mainland by Knapps Narrows, but is easily accessible by drawbridge.
+Tilghman is an island that’s about three miles long and separated from the mainland by Knapps Narrows.
+A drawbridge provides vehicle access to this island.
 Located 11 miles west of St. Michaels, Tilghman Island is on the Chesapeake Bay and Choptank River.

-This Maryland island is known for its seafood, hospitality, and boating opportunities.
+Tilghman is known for its seafood, hospitality, and boating opportunities.
 The island boasts several marinas and excellent sport fishing.
-The best known Tilghman’s fishing establishment is Harrison’s, located at Dogwood Harbor on the island’s eastern shore.
+The best known of Tilghman’s fishing establishment is Harrison’s, located at Dogwood Harbor on the island’s eastern shore.
 Harrison’s operates a 14 boat charter fleet, 2 cruise boats, a country inn, and Harrison’s Chesapeake House, where seafood and prime rib are served family style.

 Sharps Island Light, located about 4 miles to the southwest, can be seen from the island’s southern tip.
 Chesapeake Lights offers lighthouse cruises aboard the M/V Sharp Island.
 They offer three different trips that vary in length and the number of lighthouses seen.
 Visit the Chesapeake Lights website for more information.